 Don’t get me wrong, I think that most of the organic foods and the people bringing them to you have the best interests of people, animals and the planet at heart.
 But because organic can mean big money, there are others who have no idea and don’t care, but know the loopholes and enter the market purely for financial gain.
 It’s up to you as a consumer to become educated and aware that the term ‘certified organic’ does not necessarily mean completely organic, nor does it mean healthy.

 I saw a cured meat product recently that was certified organic but had rosemary extract, celery powder and vegetable and spice extracts in the ingredients.
-I also explain what these new ‘wholesome’ terms really mean in my 2018 version of Changing Habits Changing Lives.
+I also explain what these new ‘wholesome’ terms really mean in Lab To Table.

 Food manufacturers are masters of making you think that you are eating the real deal when in fact you may be eating something completely chemical that smells like food, tastes like food, looks like food but may not be food.